rainbowdesign/Godot-Asset-Framework/docs/Architecture.md

 # Architectural Essentials

 This part outlines the core goals that guide the architecture of the project.
-They represent the fundamental qualities required to keep the project sustainable, adaptable, and cohesive.
+They represent the fundamental qualities assumed to be required to keep the project sustainable, adaptable, and cohesive.

 ## 1. Extensibility
 **Goal:** The system should allow new features to be added without breaking existing functionality.